tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 We had a nice small dinner at *Yasai Bar Miruya*, which was vegan (!) and had some nice sake.
 The host was very friendly, too.

-I nerd-sni John and J into implementing a VM for the [Universal Machine](https://www.boundvariable.org/task.shtml).
+I nerd-sniped John and J into implementing a VM for the [Universal Machine](https://www.boundvariable.org/task.shtml).
 This was a daunting homework assignment back in undergrad but it was a fun project later in life.